How to update a dapp chain

 0.0.2

-Update by referencing old configuration
+Update by referencing the old configuration

 An example project to demonstrate this approach is available at branch